 Elements of Autumn

 It never occurred to me that I might wind up teaching others about art.
 In 2007 we were staying at Beaconstone Lodge, our favourite traveler’s retreat on the stunning, rugged West Coast of New Zealand’s South Island.
 Also staying there was a beautiful young woman from Israel who was an artist with the Israeli Navy.
 Although her English wasn’t up to reading my recently published The Children of Gaia, Ortal had fallen in love with the pictures.
 As we were leaving she asked if I could tell her how I did my art.
 I was stumped and spent the next ten or fifteen minutes scrambling to think of ways to describe what I thought she wanted to know.

-As we drove away I realised ‘doing my art’ was actually a subject I knew a good deal about!
+As we drove away I realised ‘doing my art’ was actually a subject I knew a good deal about.
 The idea was seeded for sharing that acquired knowledge and skill with others.
 I just let it percolate away for a good while.

 A year of traveling and then complications from the broken wrist robbed me of art for a while longer but gave me time to think about Ortal’s question and early in 2009 I ran my first ‘The Heart of YOUR Art workshop’ to help both beginner and established artists raise the quality of their work and improve and expand their skill set.
 Both my parents were teachers.
 My father taught ‘technical education’ during a break in his career as both an architect and civil engineer, eventually becoming an inspector of technical education in NZ when the new Polytechnics were being set up.
 Though I planned to major in Anthropology in my University degree, our circumstances prevented that and my third year saw me graduate with an education major instead.
 You can see what other’s say about my art workshops HERE.
 Just follow the links.